 by Mark Schwartz, Sc.D. and Lori Galperin, LCSW

 A question commonly asked of addicts in therapy is, “What are you afraid will happen if you give up your addiction?”
 The response is usually something along the lines of, “I’ll be alone.”
-It’s as if the behavior fills the emptiness of devoid attachment, temporarily allowing for some relief.
-Thus, once the individual attains abstinence, there’s an opportunity to discover the means to repair the hollowness created by their unmet capacity to connect with others in a meaningful way.
-Usually, attempts required the development of a “false self,” like an actor on stage compulsively meeting other peoples’ needs to prevent rejection or abandonment.
-Or, a person distracts themselves from their own thoughts and feelings at the expense of developing real human connection.
-Even if the individual finds others who are capable of bonding, it is as if there’s an inability to receive their love.
+It is as if the behavior fills the emptiness of devoid attachment, temporarily allowing for some relief.
+Thus, once the individual attains abstinence, there is an opportunity to discover the means to repair the hollowness created by their unmet capacity to connect with others in a meaningful way.
+Usually, misguided attempts lead to the development of a “false self,” like an actor on stage compulsively meeting other peoples’ needs to prevent rejection or abandonment.
+Furthermore, a person distracts themselves from thoughts and feelings at the expense of developing real human connection.
+Even if the individual finds others who are capable of bonding, it is as if there is an inability to receive their love.
 Most often, however, the individual avoids loving partners and forms destructive relationships with those who are similarly injured.
 Repair requires the resolution and substitution of these core frameworks and processes.

 The concept of “intimacy disorder” can be studied empirically within the vast breadth of research related to Disorganized Attachment (DA).
 This work begins with Bowlby, Ainsworth, and Main and has been followed for 30+ years by Sroufe and many others.
 DO has been observed in the laboratory between infant and caretaker as early as 18 months of age, where the need to bond has become associated with fear of rejection, abandonment, or punishment.
 Follow-up research of such an individual suggests that DA predisposes a person to later mental health issues and addictive behavior in adulthood (see Figures 1 and 2, below).